Annual Trainee Awards 2019/2020

 - The trainee must be first author and must have made the major contribution to the work presented.
 If two trainees are co-first authors, both trainees will be considered.
 If the abstract is selected to receive a prize, the prize must be shared between the two trainees.

-- The current supervisor must be listed as one of the abstract authors.
+- The trainee’s primary supervisor listed on the application form must be one of the abstract authors.

 - The abstract must have been written within the last year (at the time of application submission deadline).